Skip to contents

 • stats: A list containing data frames containing the proportion of positive cells for each group.

-• plot: A list containing each ggplot objects.
+• plot: A list containing each ggplot2 objects.

-• combined_plot: A ggplot object containing all the plots (2*2 grid).
+• combined_plot: A ggplot2 object containing all the plots (2*2 grid).

 4.3 Venn diagram for screening results